mikeodr/resume/resume.md

 > Software Developer

-> C++14, Golang, Python, Boost asyncIO, VPN, tun/tap, gRPC, protobuf

-- Contributed major improvements to the network performance of the Gateway appliance, adding adaptive UDP input queue management reducing network latency
+- Developed major improvements to the network performance of the Gateway appliance, adding adaptive UDP input queue management reducing network latency by 700ms
 - Resolved Wi-Fi regulatory compliance configuration issues, allowing for certification and increasing sales in new geographies
 - Add priority network connection routing to the blending stack, allowing customers to reduce their billing upwards of 80%
 - Diagnosing customer network issues with with Wireshark and TCPDump, resulting in improvements to iptables/ebtables rules and increasing total data throughput by 10-15%